MAI728 - Financial Behaviour and Decision Making (Intensive)

 |In-person attendance requirements||

-In addition to the online scheduled learning activities, this intensive unit requires students to attend three consecutive days of face to face intensive study at Karstens Melbourne, 123 Queen Street, Melbourne from 8.00am to 4.00pm.
+In addition to the online scheduled learning activities, this intensive unit requires students to attend three consecutive days of face to face intensive study in Melbourne CBD at Deakin Downtown, Tower 2 Level 12/727 Collins Street from 9.00am to 5.00pm.

 Intensive period 02